How To Increase & Reduce Amniotic Fluid In Pregnancy Naturally

 When to Consult a Doctor

 It is important to consult a doctor if you have concerns about your amniotic fluid levels or experience any symptoms of low amniotic fluid.
-Some signs of low amniotic fluid include decreased fetal movement, a decrease in the size of your uterus, and abnormal ultrasound.
+Some signs of low amniotic fluid include decreased fetal movement, a decrease in the size of your uterus, and an abnormal ultrasound.

 If you suspect you may have low amniotic fluid or experience any of the risks associated with low amniotic fluid, such as preterm labour, fetal distress, or meconium aspiration, you should contact your healthcare provider immediately.
 Additionally, if you have any pre-existing medical conditions affecting your amniotic fluid levels, such as gestational diabetes or preeclampsia, you should discuss this with your doctor and receive regular monitoring to ensure that your amniotic fluid levels remain within the normal range.